What is an insurance plan document?

 - Online - Login to your insurance company's website or your employer's benefits website and search there.

 - Phone - Call the number on the back of your card and ask for it.
 Specify that you want the full plan that lists all of the exclusions, not just the Summary of Benefits and Coverage.
-They may tell you only your employer can give you the booklet.
+They may tell you that only your employer can give you the booklet.

 - Write - Email human resources and request the Summary Plan Description.